Science

 Science is all about making sense of the world around and beyond us, so that we can advance technology to augment our general understanding, boost efficiencies and meet the demands associated with increasingly complex global issues.
 Hence it is important that we nurture young, creative minds so they become both the inventors and trouble-shooters of the future.
 Consequently our department embraces enquiry-based learning via providing our students not only with interesting, challenging lessons, but also offering them authentic scientific/STEM research project opportunities.

-We currently have fifteen staff: 11 teachers, 3 technicians and 1 Research Associate.
-The majority of staff have worked in industry or academia prior to commencing their school careers, hence there is a wealth of relevant experience which is used to inspire the students at all levels.
+We currently have fiftenn staff: 12 teachers and 3 technicians.
+Many of our staff have worked in industry or academia prior to commencing their school careers, hence there is a wealth of relevant experience which is used to inspire the students at all levels.

 In Key Stage 4 (Years 9, 10, 11), all students are expected to achieve separate GCSEs in Biology, Chemistry and Physics, via the AQA separate science courses.
 Students are taught in four mixed-ability classes in terms 1-5 of year 9, after which they will be placed into one of 6 sets for the remainder of the GCSE course.
 As Key Stage 3, Key Stage 4 students will learn theoretical concepts, supported by practical experimentation.
 Again, students will be offered extra-curricular opportunities, for example, the Royal Society of Chemistry’s Top of the Bench competition and students can also become involved with research projects.